ParaGroup/WindFlow/README.md

 * CUDA >= 9 (for compiling GPU examples)
 * FastFlow version >= 3.0

+When downloaded FastFlow, it is important to properly configure the library.
+By default, FastFlow applies pinning of its threads onto the cores of the machine and this must be done correctly.
+To be sure of the ordering of cores, and to place communicating threads on sibling cores, it is important to run the script "mapping_string.sh" in the folder fastflow/ff before compiling any code using WindFlow/FastFlow.

+# Macros
+WindFlow and its underlying level FastFlow come with some important macros that can be used during compilation to enable specific behaviors:
+* -DTRACE_WINDFLOW -> enables the tracing (logging) at the WindFlow level (operator replicas)
+* -DTRACE_FASTFLOW -> enables the tracing (logging) at the FastFlow level (raw threads and FastFlow nodes)
+* -DFF_BOUNDED_BUFFER -> enables the use of bounded lock-free queues for pointer passing between threads.
+Otherwise, queues are unbounded (no backpressure mechanism)
+* -DDEFAULT_BUFFER_CAPACITY=VALUE -> set the size of the lock-free queues capacity in terms of pointers
+* -DNO_DEFAULT_MAPPING -> if set, FastFlow threads are not pinned and mapped by WindFlow/FastFlow and they are executed based on the default OS scheduler decision

 # Build the Examples
 WindFlow is a header-only template library.
 To build your applications you have to include the main header of the library (windflow.hpp).
 For using the GPU operators you further have to include windflow_gpu.hpp.
 To compile the examples provided alongside the library:
 * make -> generate all the examples